Sales is an art – and it’s not an easy one to master.

 The sales process starts with research – particularly if you’re selling high-value products or services.

-The good news is that anyone can do this type of research – it doesn’t take any expensive sales tools or advanced expertise.
+The good news is that anyone can do this type of research – it doesn’t take any expensive sales or referral marketing tools or advanced expertise.

 The company website is a good place to start.
 Take a look at the company story, its products and services, market positioning, tone of voice, and any employees listed.

 Next, perform a Google News search of the company and – where relevant – your contact’s name.
-This should reveal whether the business has made any big moves recently, such as mergers and acquisitions, and how it is performing financially.
+This should reveal whether the business has made any big moves recently, such as mergers and acquisitions, posted new sales jobs, and how it is performing financially.